TheRealJake12/Kade-Engine-Community/README.md

 Thanks for visiting this Repo!
 Versions Below 1.4 Were Made With Kade Engine 1.7.1 Pre-Release With 0 Modsupport.
 Versions 1.4 And Above Are Made With The Latest (As Of 11/5/21 or 5/11/21) Kade Engine 1.8.
 The goal of this Repo is to make it community focused.
-If theres a feature (no modsupport oh my god) just submit a pull request and someone will take a look at it.
+If theres a feature just submit a pull request and someone will take a look at it.

 ![Options](art/readme/optionsredo.png)